Rocket Mortgage Pulse

 Key Questions

-The Fed is holding rates steady with one cut expected by year-end and providing capital relief to banks to encourage mortgage lending.
-Nonbanks like Rocket and UWM, holding two-thirds market share, remain cautious on costs.
+The Fed is holding rates with one cut expected by year-end.
+They are nudging banks back into mortgages with capital relief, though nonbanks like Rocket and UWM, holding 2/3 market share, remain wary of costs.

 30yr 6.46% peaks (5th weekly gain) on Iran/oil $3.60/inflation now 6.29% dip/yield relief/$4.42B rev dip; Feds capital relief for banks but Rocket/UWM nonbanks 2/3 share wary costs.
 Fed hold/1 cut EOY; apps +8% mixed; Rocket ARM; Redfin high cancellations/stale/delinqs; Mr. Cooper hedges.